BlainMaguire/blockchaintalk/README.md

 As a result kept the explanations pretty simple.
 Please submit a pull request if you think the content could be improved in some way!

+I used [cleaver](https://github.com/jdan/cleaver) to generate the slides from markdown.

 Thanks a lot,
 Blain